Dutchento/m2-vatfallback/README.md

 ## Tested on

 - Magento 2.2 Community & Commerce
+- Magento 2.3 Community

 ## Changelog
+[1.5.0] Better error handling if services are unavailable, no next service checking if 100% sure invalid result

+[1.4.0] Refactor __constructors, decoupled validationservices from validator

 [1.3.0] Regex validation now configurable via XML.
 Improved tests and regex validation

 [1.2.0] added a timeout sys conf value for connecting to APIs